-I had the long hair, down to the shoulders for a number of years, when it was fashionable, and I cut it short in later years, again as fashion demanded.
+I had the long hair, down to the shoulders for a number of years in the late Sixties, when it was fashionable, and I eventually cut it short in later years, again as fashion dictated.

 Being Ill and going through CHEMO

-Then, I caught a rare disease, called Wegner's in the early 90's.
-It was a near fatal disease for me, and I went through a long period of experimental treatments and drugs, to keep me alive.
+Then in the early Nineties, I caught a rare disease, called Wegner's.
+It was a near fatal disease for me, and I went through a long period of experimental medical treatments and radical drugs as a range of Doctors tried to keep me alive.

 The disease pretty much wiped my Kidneys out, before the Doctors could stop it's progression, and after I was stable, I still had the disease to be dealt with.

 For one of the treatments I went through, the Doctors put me through several months of Chemo-therapy, on the premise that it would possibly improve my kidney function.